JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/debugging_during_testing/index.md

 TODO screenshot

-Our test execution has stopped on the line that makes a `Player`.
+Our test execution has stopped on the line with the assertion.
-Press the `Step Over` button to go to the next line.
-Our `Variables` pane now shows that `p` exists in the scope and we can take a look at it:
+Our `Variables` pane shows that `player_one` exists in the scope and we can take a look at it:

-TODO Screenshot of expanded p variable with expanded p.guardians
+TODO Screenshot of expanded player_one variable with expanded player_one.guardians

 Aha, that's the problem!
-But let's say we still couldn't spot it.
+But let's say we *still* couldn't spot it.
 We want to poke around interactively.

-Highlight `p.primary_guardian` in the next line of code -- the one triggering the error -- then right click and choose `Evaluate Expression`.
+Highlight `player_one.primary_guardian` in that line of code -- the one triggering the error -- then right click and choose `Evaluate Expression`.
 When you click the `Evaluate` button, you see the output:

 TODO Screenshot